The Role of Vocabularies in Learning Sparse Representations for Ranking: RELATED WORK

-\cite{mackenzie2023exploring} assess the representation powers of SPLADE models with different controlled vocabularies.
+\textbf{Vocabularies and the SPLADE Finetuning Performance} \cite{mackenzie2023exploring} assess the representation powers of SPLADE models with different controlled vocabularies.
 Specifically, this paper discusses that the size of vocabulary and the pretrained weight of MLM heads are important factors in the finetuning performance of SPLADE models.
 However, this study is conducted using a limited vocabulary, which includes only part of vocab from the existing vocabulary.
 Hence, the study has not yet discussed the expansion mechanism of vocabularies and performance trend beyond the size of the existing vocabulary, and ways to reveal such performance.